VishRosh001/EventSystem/README.md

 # EventSystem
-This is an event system made specially for my tile engine.
+This is an event system made especially for my tile engine.
 The system roughly follows the Event Bus architecture.